-In response, given our access to the social media superhighway, I created Life, As Kevy Michaels to offer my new understanding and life view, post transformation, to those who may be receptive to what I have to say.
+In response, given our access to the social media superhighway, I created the Life Is A Teacher blog to offer my new understanding and life view, post-transformation, to those who may be receptive to what I have to say.

 I can understand the sentiment of this song, though I can’t relate to scheming, jail, or crime.
 But, I’m not judgmental about it.